Ultraplot/ultraplot/docs/why.rst

-returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to :class:`~ultraplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and :class:`~ultraplot.constructor.Cycle` and :class:`~ultraplot.constructor.Colormap` accept colormap names, individual colors, and lists of colors.
+returns a `~matplotlib.ticker.MultipleLocator`, a lists of strings passed to :class:`~ultraplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter`, and :class:`~ultraplot.constructor.Cycle` and :class::class:`~ultraplot.constructor.Colormap` accept colormap names, individual colors, and lists of colors.
 Passing the relevant class instance to a constructor function simply returns it, and all the registered classes are available in the top-level namespace -- so class instances can be directly created with e.g.